lendroidproject/lendroid-js/README.md

 To serve app on localhost:8080:

+Create an index.ts under src.
+This will be executed on Webpack server initialization

 `npm start` (serves files via Webpack, compiles on file changes)

 To watch and compile TypeScript to Javascript: